OpenChemistry/mongochemdeploy/dev/README.md

 Restart nginx.

 Now, when running `ocdeploy up`, run the command `npm run start` in the MongoChemClient directory as well.
-If `localhost:80` (or just `localhost`) is used instead of `localhost:8888`, the MongoChemClient source code will be used instead of that in the docker image.
-The page will also update immediately upon any changes to the source in MongoChemClient.
+If `localhost:80` (or just `localhost`) is used instead of `localhost:8888`, the local MongoChemClient source code will be used instead of that in the docker image.
+The client page will also update immediately upon any changes to the source in MongoChemClient.